Hwks-9026/PlumBlossom/DESIGN_DOC.md

 0x02: CAL               - Store address of next byte on the stack and execute JMP.
 0x03: RET               - Return from subroutine by popping stack and then jumping there.
 0x04: STP               - Stop the CPU and dump register content.
 EMULATOR ONLY
+0x05: DBG               - Print register content to the screen.
+EMULATOR ONLY

 ## 1 Extra Word
 0x10: JNZ %rX           - JMP if %rX is not zero.
 0x11: JIZ %rX           - JMP if %rX is zero.